 Estimated ownership of Spain’s 48,997 telecom and broadcast sites

-39% of the 48,997 broadcast and telecom towers and rooftops in Spain are owned by towercos, led by Telefónica’ Telxius and European market-maker Cellnex.
-One is headquartered in Madrid, the other Barcelona, so the battle for tenancies could be as fierce as any El Classico!
+39% of the 48,997 broadcast and telecom towers and rooftops in Spain are owned by towercos, led by Telefónica’s Telxius and European market-maker Cellnex.

 In 2016, Telefónica transferred 11,000 Spanish towers and rooftops to their towerco Telxius for an undisclosed sum ahead of ahead of their planned IPO, however, the IPO was scrapped in October 2016 due to lack of interest in the market.
 Telefónica has since completed the sale of a 40% stake in Telxius to investment firm KKR for €1.3bn.